dsmrreader/dsmr-reader/README.md

 `sudo supervisorctl`

 Enter these commands (after the >).
-It will force Supervisor to check its config directory and use/reload the files.
+It will ask Supervisor to recheck its config directory and use/reload the files.

 > supervisor> `reread`

 > supervisor> `update`

 Three processed should be started or running.
-Make sure they don't end up in **ERROR** state, so refresh with 'status' a few times. `dsmr\_stats\_compactor` and `dsmr\_stats\_datalogger` will restart every time.
-This is intended behaviour. `dsmr\_webinterface` however should keep running.
+Make sure they don't end up in **ERROR** state, so refresh with 'status' a few times. `dsmr_stats_compactor` and `dsmr_stats_datalogger` will restart every time.
+This is intended behaviour. `dsmr_webinterface` however should keep running.
 > supervisor> `status`

 Example of everything running well: